colbyj/bride-of-frankensystem/docs/building/adding_survey_questions.rst

 Adding Survey Questions
 =======================

-Questionnaires in BOFS are JSON files stored in your project's ``questionnaires/`` directory.
+Questionnaires in BOFS are JSON files — plain text in a structured ``"name": value`` format, editable in any text editor — stored in your project's ``questionnaires/`` directory.
 Each file is one questionnaire and renders as one page in the experiment.
 For multiple pages of questions, create multiple files.

 Questionnaires can also live inside a blueprint at ``<blueprint_name>/questionnaires/``.
 See :doc:`/framework/blueprints_routes` for how blueprint-scoped questionnaires are discovered.